vippsas/vipps-developers/README.md

 The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea

-Please log in with your test user, that was sent in the welcome email to the email address used in the registration.
+Please log into the test app with your test user, that was sent in the welcome email to the email address used in the registration (your normal Vipps user is not available in the test envirbnment).
 You do *not* need an activation code.

 From the instructions in the link above: